-So far, so good.
-The tomatoes are actually looking pretty healthy.
+The tomatoes above are actually looking pretty healthy.
 I’m right on track according to the Organic Gardening Checklist, having transplanted them last week to larger 4-inch pots.
-They’ll stay in these pots until I plant them out in early May under the row cover I use to give them a slight headstart.